 Kansas City Chiefs | San Francisco 49ers | 2 - Super Bowls LIV (2019), LVIII (2023) |

-Pittsburgh Steelers and Dallas Cowboys: Super Bowl X, Super Bowl XIII, Super Bowl XXX
+Pittsburgh Steelers and Dallas Cowboys: Super Bowl X, Super Bowl XIII and Super Bowl XXX

-Two of the most storied franchises in NFL history, the Pittsburgh Steelers and Dallas Cowboys met in three of the most highly-anticipated Super Bowls the league has ever seen.
+Two of the most storied NFL organizations, the Steelers and Cowboys, met in three of the most highly anticipated Super Bowls the league has experienced.

-In 1976, it was quarterback Terry Bradshaw and the Steelers who drew first blood in this trilogy series between them and Dallas, who was led by signal-caller Roger Staubach.
-Bradshaw and Staubach would face off again when these two teams met in 1979 for Super Bowl XIII, with Bradshaw winning yet another.
+In 1976, legendary quarterback Terry Bradshaw and the Steelers drew first blood in this trilogy battle between them and Dallas.
+Led by signal-caller Roger Staubach, the two passers would face off again when Pittsburgh and the Cowboys met for Super Bowl XIII.
+The Black and Gold won both showdowns, though "America's Team" exacted revenge nearly two decades later.

-Fast forward to Super Bowl XXX in 1996, Troy Aikman and the Cowboys exact their revenge on a Steelers franchise that has haunted them for two decades.
+Fast forward to Super Bowl XXX in 1996, Troy Aikman and the Cowboys defeated Pittsburgh 27-17 and exercised demons that haunted them for so long.

 Miami Dolphins and Washington: Super Bowl VII and Super Bowl XVII

-The game ended with the Dolphins defeating Washington 14-7, combining for 21 points – the second-lowest total in Super Bowl history.
+The game ended with the Dolphins defeating Washington 14-7.
+They combined for 21 points – the second-lowest total in Super Bowl history.

 10 years later, these two teams met again with Super Bowl XVII on the line.
-Alas, it was Washington who had the last laugh, splitting the series between them at one game a piece.
+Ultimately, Washington had the last laugh, knotting the series at one game each.

 San Francisco 49ers and Cincinnati Bengals: Super Bowl XVI and Super Bowl XXIII

-The 49ers are our first repeat offender on this list, having repeat matchups with two different teams.
+San Francisco is the first repeat offender on this list, having two matchups with two teams.
 In 1982, the Joe Montana-led 49ers faced off against Ken Anderson and the Cincinnati Bengals.
-San Francisco jumped out to a 20-0 first-half lead before the Bengals stormed back to make it a game in the fourth quarter.
-Ultimately, Montana and the 49ers won the game.
+They jumped out to a 20-0 first-half lead before things unexpectedly turned.

 Montana would meet the Bengals seven years later for Super Bowl XXIII, where he faced quarterback Boomer Esiason.
-Cincy took a 13-6 lead into the fourth quarter before Montana and the 49ers made an impressive comeback to win the game 20-16.
+Cincy took a 13-6 lead into the fourth quarter before the Niners completed an impressive comeback to win 20-16.

 Dallas Cowboys and Buffalo Bills: Super Bowl XXVII and Super Bowl XXVIII

-Unlike the other previous matchups in Super Bowl history, the Cowboys and Buffalo Bills met for a rematch in consecutive seasons.
-Bills fans who witnessed these two games know that this was as lopsided of a rivalry as could be.
+Unlike other Super Bowl rematches, the Cowboys and Buffalo Bills met in consecutive seasons.
+And their back-to-back duels were as lopsided as any rivalry could be.

-The first time these two teams met in Super Bowl XXVII in 1993, the Cowboys shellacked the Bills 52-17.
+The first time these two teams collided in Super Bowl XXVII, the Cowboys shellacked the Bills 52-17.
 The 35-point differential is tied for the third-highest in Super Bowl history.
-Aikman threw four touchdown passes for Dallas, which is the third-most in a Super Bowl.
+Aikman threw four touchdown passes for Dallas, also tied for the third-most in a Super Bowl.

-The next meeting didn’t go much better for the Bills.
+Unfortunately, if you're a member of the Bills Mafia, the second meeting didn’t go much better.
 Buffalo took a 13-6 lead to halftime before the Cowboys outscored them 24-0 in the second half en route to a 30-13 victory.

 New England Patriots and New York Giants: Super Bowl XLII and Super Bowl XLVI

-Super Bowl XLVI was a closely contested game, with future Hall of Famer Eli Manning and the Giants offense marching down the field for a last-minute touchdown drive to take a 21-17 lead, which ended up being the final score of the game.
+Super Bowl XLVI was again a closely contested game.
+Future Hall of Famer Eli Manning and the Giants offense marched down the field for a last-minute touchdown drive to take a late 21-17 lead.
+Fortunately for them, this ended up being the game's final score.

 New England Patriots and St. Louis/Los Angeles Rams: Super Bowl XXXVI and Super Bowl LIII

-During the early 2000s, the then-St. Louis Rams were known as “The Greatest Show on Turf” for their electric offense filled with multiple players who are currently Hall of Famers (Kurt Warner, Isaac Bruce, and Marshall Faulk.
-So when they reached Super Bowl XXXVI in 2002 against a Patriots team led by a 24-year-old Tom Brady in his first season as a starting NFL quarterback, they felt like a lock to win.
+During the early 2000s, the then-St. Louis Rams were known as “The Greatest Show on Turf.”
+They earned that nickname due to their electric offense filled with multiple players currently enshrined in Canton (Kurt Warner, Isaac Bruce, and Marshall Faulk).
+So, many gave a Patriots team led by 24-year-old Tom Brady in his first season as an NFL starter in Super Bowl XXXVI no chance.

-Little did the Rams know, a legend was born that day.
-Brady led the Patriots to a 20-17 victory en route to his first of seven Super Bowl titles.
+Little did the Rams know a transcendent superstar was born that day.
+Brady led the Patriots to a 20-17 victory en route to his first of seven Super Bowl titles and five Super Bowl MVP awards.

 In 2019, 17 years later, the Rams could still not avoid the likes of Brady.
-Similar to the first game, Brady and the Pats had the last laugh.
+Like the first game, Brady and the Pats finished on the right side of the ledger.
 However, the real losers of this game are those who chose to sit through and watch the lowest-scoring game in Super Bowl history.

 New England won 13-3 with Los Angeles tying the 1972 Dolphins for the lowest point total in the Big Game.